alicerunsonfedora/ocellusscript/mkdocs/progress.md

 ## Efficacy

-Efficacy is the official lexer, parser, compiler and interpreter for OcellusScript.
+Efficacy is the official tokenizer, parser, compiler and interpreter for OcellusScript.

-- [X] Lexer
+- [X] Tokenizer
 - [ ] Parser
     - [X] Modules
     - [X] Custom types